The main pests and diseases affecting olives trees in Australia are: scale insects, lace bug and peacock spot

 Low toxicity Pyrethrum products are effective in controlling olive lace bug.

-Natural pyrethrum is extracted from the flowers of Chrysanthemum spp. and has a low mammalian toxicity.
+Natural pyrethrum (known as pyrethrin) is extracted from the flowers of Chrysanthemum spp. and has a low mammalian toxicity.
 Natural Pyrethrum is an approved organic input for growers.

 Good coverage is essential when using natural pyrethrums as they are contact sprays that have a very low residual life and break down quickly in sunlight.

-Synthetic pyrethrum products mimic natural pyrethrum compounds but have the advantage that they have a longer residual life and are cheaper to produce.
+Synthetic pyrethrum ( known as pyrethroids) mimic natural pyrethrum compounds but have the advantage that they have a longer residual life and are cheaper to produce.
 They are very effective in controlling lace bug.

 Synthetic pyrethrum’s are the active constituent in most household cans of fly spray.